axibase/atsd/changelogs/2017_01/README.md

 ### Issue 3711

-The lexer was upgraded to resolve slow parsing of queries such as shown below:
+Upgraded lexer to resolve slow parsing of queries such as shown below:

 ```sql
 SELECT value+value+value+value